Skip to content

 IMG_6476

-Cap Sounio is situated at the most southern point of the Attica peninsula, which is basically the land mass around Athens.
-As sea fearers sailed into Athens they passed the Cap and so it was a natural place for a massive temple.
-There were sanctual buildings here before, but the pillars you see on the following pictures are remains of the Poseidon temple, build on the hight of Athens power in the classic period (mid 5th BC).
-It was the most important place of worship of the wrathful god of the sea, whose mercy it was especially useful to have.
+Cap Sounio is situated at the southern point of the Attica peninsula, the land mass around Athens.
+As sea fearers sailed into Athens, they passed the Cap, so it was a natural place for a massive temple.
+There were actual buildings here before, but the pillars in the following pictures are the remains of the Poseidon temple, built at the height of Athens’ power in the classic period (mid-5th BC).
+It was the most important place of worship for the wrathful god of the sea, whose mercy it was beneficial to have.

 img_0374